Metal (Annihilator album)

+A re-recording of the album titled Metal II was released in 2022.

 Reception

 2007's Metal was received rather negatively by fans and received mixed to decent reviews from critics.

 From Metal Storm a reviewer gave it a positive review, stating that while the idea to have a guest on each song of the CD is good, the problem is that "it can sound a bit "false" sometimes too.
 I mean that it can be a bit like a copy-paste when the musicians didn't really work together.
 If a song like "Army Of One" with its federator Metal chorus or "Downright Dominate" sounds like a real collaboration some other songs like "Clown Parade" (even with an incredible solo performed by Jeff Loomis) or Couple Suicide (especially with the choruses performed by Angela Gossow) are a bit more unnatural."
 Following this they spoke on the positives of the album, complimenting the fact that "the riffs are great, the solos are exceptional, the voice of Dave Padden is good but definitely not "thrashy" so even if it's pleasant to listen to "Metal", that's a fact it's not a real album of Thrash Metal a la Kreator or Slayer."
 They ended their review with "Metal is not the album of the year.
 It's not a perfect and pure Thrash album too, but it's always cool to listen to it, and definitely, Jeff Waters knows how to write some great killer riffs and I'm quite sure that the new songs will be great live.
 Don't expect real Thrash here but for sure you can expect some good nice music."